Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Introduction

 \subsection{Related Work}

-There has been significant work in resource allocation problems arising from cloud computing applications, both from a practical as well as a theoretical standpoint \citep{grandl2016altruistic,hindman2011mesos,mercury,morpheus,rayon,SQLVM,vavilapalli2013apache,narasayya2015sharing,menache2015online}.
-A focus of many of these works has been to understand the trade-offs between efficiency and ensuring guarantees to individual users.
-Also, a large literature has been dedicated to stochastic arrival with unknown but random demands \citep{maguluri2012stochastic,maguluri2014heavy,maguluri2014scheduling}.
-More broadly, online resource allocation is a classical problem and has been studied for networking in adversarial as well as stochastic settings; we refer the reader to the books \citep{albers2003online,borodin2005online,srikant2013communication} on the topic.
+There has been growing interest in resource allocation problems arising from cloud computing applications, both from a practical as well as a theoretical standpoint \citep{grandl2016altruistic,hindman2011mesos,mercury,morpheus,rayon,SQLVM,vavilapalli2013apache,narasayya2015sharing,menache2015online}.
+The focus of many of these works has been to understand the trade-offs between efficiency and ensuring guarantees to individual users.

+On the more theoretical side, the cloud computing allocation problem has been modeled as a stochastic allocation problem \citep{maguluri2014heavy, maguluri2012stochastic, maguluri2014scheduling}.
+The underlying models draw inspiration from a large body of work on stochastic network control, originating from the seminal work of \citet{tassiulas1990stability,tassiulas1993dynamic}, followed by additional related research, e.g., on uplink and downstream scheduling in wireless networks \citep{neely2007optimal,neely2008order}.
+The analytical results in these papers characterize the stability region of the arrival processes under certain stochastic assumptions (e.g., i.i.d.~processes), and suggest algorithms that achieve maximal throughput.
+The main distinction between these works and ours is that we assume an \emph{adversarial} input, i.e., we do not make stationary distributional assumptions on the input.
+Another difference is that our model centers on the notion of an SLA which is known to the algorithm.
+This allows us to address the over-commited case (see Algorithm~\ref{alg:SMB2}), which is especially relevant in cloud settings.

+Despite these modeling differences, there are some parallels worth mentioning.
+For example, we design algorithms with rate of work $\frac{\work_{\text{alg} } }{T}$ approaching the optimal offline rate of work; this translates to the average delay $\frac{1}{T}\sum_{t=1}^T \sum_{i=1}^N Q_t(i)$ converging to the optimal offline average delay.
+This result can be compared to the limiting behavior of the Markov process in many of the stochastic network models.
+For example, \cite{neely2008order} studies a system of $N$ users connecting to a server via ON/OFF channels.
+The paper presents an algorithm that ensures bounded average delay $\limsup_T \frac{1}{T} \E\left[ \sum_{t=1}^T \sum_{i=1}^N Q_{i}(t) \right]$ for any input within the interior of the stability region; here $Q_i(t)$ is the $i$-th user's backlog (queue length) at time $t$.
+Much of the stochastic network literature assumes full knowledge of queue lengths, e.g.\ the LCQ policy in \citet{tassiulas1993dynamic}, although there are studies that limit the information available to the decision maker in a similar fashion to our model (see \citet{li2009energy, neely2007optimal,maguluri2014scheduling,shirani2010mimo}).